Clean-up process for Single Page Checks

 The Single Page Check tables in Siteimprove Quality Assurance and Siteimprove Accessibility show the pages that have been inserted as single URLs to be crawled.
 After they have been crawled, they will be checked for errors and issues.

-To improve the data quality of Single Page Checks we are implementing a clean-up process.
 If a checked page returns an unsuccessful HTTP status (a status code in the 400s or 500s), the page will no longer be included in the page listings (Quality Assurance > Inventory > Pages) and it will no longer contribute to the content results in the Siteimprove platform.
 If links occur to that page from other pages on the website, these links will be reported as broken.

 How does the clean-up impact Siteimprove customers?